NOTICE OF PRIVACY PRACTICES

 You have the following rights regarding your PHI that Arbor Hospice maintains:

-- Right to receive confidential communications.
-You have the right to request that Arbor Hospice communicate with you in a certain way.
-For example, you may ask that the Agency only conduct communications pertaining to your PHI with you privately with no other family members present.
-If you wish to receive confidential communications, please contact the Privacy Official at (888) 992-CARE (2273) ext.
-158 or (734) 662-5999 ext.
-158. Arbor Hospice will not request that you provide any reasons for your request and will attempt to honor your reasonable requests for confidential communications.
+- Right to receive confidential communications involving your PHI.
+You have the right to request that Arbor Hospice communicate with you in a certain way or location.
+For example, you may ask that we only conduct communications pertaining to your PHI with you privately with no other family members present, or mail PHI to a Post Office Box rather than your home.
+If you wish to receive confidential communications, please contact the individual and address at the end.
+Arbor Hospice will not request that you provide any reasons for your request and will attempt to honor your requests for confidential communications so long as we can easily provide it in the format you requested.

 - Right to amend health care information.
 You or your representative have the right to request that Arbor Hospice amend your records, if you believe that your PHI is incorrect or incomplete.
 That request may be made as long as the information is maintained by the Agency.
-A request for an amendment of records must be made in writing to the Privacy Official, who can be contacted at (888) 992-CARE (2273) ext.
-158 or (734) 662-5999 ext.
-158. Arbor Hospice may deny the request if it is not in writing or does not include a reason for the amendment.
-The request also may be denied if your PHI records were not created by Arbor Hospice, if the records you are requesting are not part of the Agency's records, if the PHI you wish to amend is not part of the PHI you or your representative are permitted to inspect and copy, or if, in the opinion of the Agency, the records containing your PHI are accurate and complete.
+A request for an amendment of records must be made in writing to the individual, and address listed at the end.
+We will respond within 60 days of receiving your request.
+Arbor Hospice may deny the request if it is: (1) not in writing or (2) does not include a reason for the amendment, (3) if your PHI records were not created by Arbor Hospice, (4) if the records you are requesting are not part of the Agency's records, (5) if the PHI you wish to amend is not part of the PHI you or your representative are permitted to inspect and copy, or (6) if, in the opinion of the Agency, the records containing your PHI are accurate and complete.

-- Right to an accounting.
+- Right to a list of disclosures we have made.
 You or your representative have the right to request an accounting of disclosures of your PHI made by Arbor Hospice for certain reasons, including reasons related to public purposes authorized by law and certain research.
-The request for an accounting must be made in writing to the Privacy Official, who can be contacted at (888) 992-CARE (2273) ext.
-158 or (734) 662-5999 ext.
-158. The request should specify the time period for the accounting starting on or after April 14, 2003.
+The request for an accounting must be made in writing to the individual and address listed at the end of this Notice.
+We will respond within 60 days of receiving your request, unless a shorter time period is requested.
+The request should specify the time period for the accounting starting on or after April 14, 2003.
 Accounting requests may not be made for periods of time in excess of six (6) years.
 Arbor Hospice would provide the first accounting you request during any 12-month period without charge.
 Subsequent accounting requests may be subject to a reasonable cost-based fee.

 DUTIES OF ARBOR HOSPICE

-IF YOU HAVE ANY QUESTIONS REGARDING THIS NOTICE, PLEASE CONTACT
+IF YOU HAVE ANY WRITTEN REQUESTS OR QUESTIONS REGARDING THIS NOTICE, PLEASE CONTACT:

 2366 Oak Valley Road